xRedCrystalx/RedProxies/README.md

 # RedProxies
-RedProxies is a python tool that helps with scraping, verifying and using (in future) proxy servers that are open and accessible by anyone.
+RedProxies is a python tool that helps with scraping, verifying and using (in the future) proxy servers that are open and accessible by anyone.

 Please note that this project is still under development and I have plans to add many more features including **SOCKS proxy support**, **proxy tunneling** and other custom features.
 Feel free to report all the bugs and ideas in [issues](https://github.com/xRedCrystalx/RedProxies/issues).
 Thanks!